Kukah leads procession in Sokoto to mourn deaths from insecurity — Daily Times Nigeria

-Addressing the gathering, Kukah said the precession was to mourn and pray for Nigerian who were killed either by insurgency, banditry and other forms of insecurity in the country.
+Addressing the gathering, Kukah said the precession is to mourn and pray for Nigerian who were killed either by insurgency, banditry and other forms of insecurity in the country.

-He commended the Muslim communities in Sokoto state for joining the Christian faithful in praying together for their security and that of other Nigerians.
+He commended the Muslim communities in the state for joining the Christian faithful in praying together for their security and that of other Nigerians.

-The question we always ask, Buhari is, why are we losing the good ones? – Abaribe

 Kukah said the situation in Nigeria where one could not sleep with one eye closed was very worrisome.